St Stephen's Church, Sneinton: History

 The church was extended between 1909 and 1912 and Cecil Greenwood Hare to designs by George Frederick Bodley.

 Following the closure of St. Matthias' Church, Nottingham in 2003 the parish is now known as St. Stephen and St. Matthias.

+Clock

+A new clock with four dials was installed in the tower by Reuben Bosworth.
+It was started on Tuesday 26 December 1865.
+It was the gift of William Tomlin Esq and cost over £120.
+In 1967 Nottingham Corporation designated it as a public clock and took over responsibility for maintenance.

 Features

 The reredos to the high altar was designed by George Frederick Bodley and carved in Oberammergau.
 It features scenes from the life of Christ.

 The choir stalls date from the fourteenth or fifteenth century and were originally from St. Mary's Church, Nottingham.
 They were acquired by the organist of St. Stephen's in 1848.
 They contain fine medieval misericords which have carved figures.

 Incumbents

-Pathe News
+Pathé News

-The church featured in a 1959 British Pathe newsreel, which showed Reverend John Tyson, the local vicar, encouraging young people back to church.
+The church featured in a 1959 British Pathé newsreel, which showed Reverend John Tyson, the local vicar, encouraging young people back to church.
 They helped with the cleaning, attended evening service and in return were able to build a cafe and rock 'n' roll club in the vicarage.